jbking/two-scoops-of-django-ja/source/index.rst

 28.2.3 Override Your Model’s Save or Delete Method Instead . . . . . . . . . .
 363
 28.2.4 Use a Helper Function Instead of Signals . . ... ..  .. ..  .  ... . . . . .
 364
 28.3 Summary . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
 364
-29 What About 􀄻ose Random Utilities?
+29 What About Those Random Utilities?
 365
 29.1 Create a Core App for Your Utilities . . . . . . . . . . . . . . . . . . . . . . . .
 365
 29.2 Django’s Own Swiss Army Knife . . . . . . . . . . . . . . . . . . . . . . . . . .
 366
 29.2.1 django.contrib.humanize . . . . . . . . . . . . . . . . . . . . . . . . . .
 367